Particle transport in turbulent curved pipe flow: Computational Methodology

 It is known that the critical Reynolds number for transition to turbulence is generally higher in curved pipes compared to the straight configuration.
 The present simulations are carried out at a fixed $Re_b=11700$ such that the flow in all curved configurations is above the critical value given by \citet{ito_1959}.
-The domain length of all configurations is fixed to be $25R_a$ along the pipe centreline.
+The domain length of all configurations is fixed to be $25R_a$ along the pipe centreline. \cite{chin_2010} studied the effect of the streamwise periodic length on the convergence of turbulence statistics in the straight pipe.
+Their study concludes that a pipe length of $8\pi R_a$ is sufficient for the flow statistics to be independent of the periodic domain length; our choice of the domain length is based on these findings.
 In the straight configuration the grid spacing is designed to have 14 grid points placed below $y^+=(1-r/R_a)^+=10$, measured from the wall, and $\Delta(R_a\theta)_{max}^+\leq5$ and $\Delta s_{max}^+\leq10$.
 These are measured in wall units where the viscous length scale is based on the straight pipe friction Reynolds number (the superscript $^+$ indicates the viscous scaling).
 The resolution of the grid for the curved pipes is chosen to be the same as that of the straight configuration.
-The characteristics of the grid are summarised in Table \ref{tab:tab1}.
+The characteristics of the grid are summarised in table \ref{tab:tab1}.

 After the fluid flow reached the statistically stationary state, statistics of the turbulent flow are computed based on averages (denoted by $\langle \cdot \rangle$) in time ($t$), and along the axial direction ($s$) which is the homogeneous direction of the flow.
 The statistical sampling is started approximately after $200 R_a/u_b$ to make sure the flow is fully developed and settled in the turbulent state.
-The averaging time frame and other relevant simulation parameters are listed in Table \ref{tab:tab2}.
-Note that for all cases 3000 convective time units were included in the temporal average, which proved to be necessary for obtaining converged statistics for the Lagrangian phase; for the flow statistics a shorter time frame (by approximately a factor three) would have been sufficient.
+The averaging time frame and other relevant simulation parameters are listed in table \ref{tab:tab2}.
+Note that for all cases 3000 convective time units were included in the temporal average, which proved to be necessary for obtaining converged statistics for the Lagrangian phase; for the flow statistics a shorter time frame would have been sufficient.
 Further details on how to obtain statistical averages via tensor transformations under rotation from Cartesian coordinates to toroidal/poloidal coordinates are given in \citet{noorani_etal_2013}.
 The verification of the method and the validations of the simulation setup along with statistical analysis for the carrier phase is also performed by \citet{noorani_etal_2013}.

 In the curved configurations the mean friction velocity $\overline{u_{\tau}}$ is defined as $\sqrt{\overline{\tau_{w,tot}}/\rho_f}$ where $\overline{\tau_{w,tot}}$ indicates the total mean shear stress over the wall and $\rho_f$ is the fluid density.
 The mean shear stress can be obtained as $\surd{(\overline{\langle \tau_{w,s} \rangle}^2+ \overline{\langle \tau_{w,\theta}\rangle}^2)}$ where overbar denotes averaging along the circumference of the pipe section of the streamwise mean shear stress $\langle \tau_{w,s}\rangle$ and its azimuthal component $\langle \tau_{w,\theta}\rangle$.
 Note that for the straight pipe, due to symmetry $\langle \tau_{w,\theta}\rangle$ vanishes.
 The resulting $\overline{u_{\tau}}$ is used to compute the viscous scaling.